 The investigating officer will also include a sentencing recommendation for the judge.
 Because of the probation officer’s experience in dealing with offenders under community supervision, they may suggest you would be a good candidate for probation.

 The judge is not required to follow the probation officer’s recommendation but will give it consideration.

-When you are facing a lengthy prison sentence, probation can seem like a blessing.
-A good attorney can help make this blessing a reality through showing the court that you can be trusted under community supervision.
+When you are facing a lengthy prison sentence, probation can seem like a good deal.
+An experienced attorney can help make this blessing a reality through showing the court that you can be trusted under community supervision.